-Master Storyteller Covering the Greatest Story of Our Time: Climate Change
+Master Storyteller Follows the Greatest Story of Our Time: Climate Change

 Claire Schoen has been guided by her passion for social justice throughout her career.
 She’s won numerous awards for film and radio documentaries and has taught radio production at Stanford, U.C.
 Berkeley, and Duke.